futurice/isfilled/README.md

 Why?
 ----

 People are interested in different details.
 Create rules to accomodate each.
-Best used together with (https://github.com/futurice/oncondition) to add notifications on fill completions.
+Best used together with [On Condition](https://github.com/futurice/oncondition) to send notifications on fill completions.

 Usage
 -----